 The discretionary management style relies on anticipating developments in both equity and bond markets.
-There is a risk that the mutual fund will not always be invested in the highest performing markets and securities, resulting in a lower performance.
+There is a risk that the mutual fund may not be invested at any time in the best performing assets or markets, resulting in a lower performance.